PokemonAutomation/Arduino-Source/SerialPrograms/README.md

 1. Join our [Discord server](https://discord.gg/cQ4gWxN) and ask for "Qt6.7z".
 Someone will provide you with a link.
 2. Download Qt6.7z and decompress it.
 You can use [7-zip](https://www.7-zip.org/) to decompress it.
 This will create a folder "Qt6" that is ***32 GB*** large.
-3. Move this folder to "C:\".
+3. Move this folder to `C:\`.
 It will probably ask you for permissions to do it.
 4. Navigate to: `C:\Qt6\Tools\QtCreator\bin\` and create a shortcut to `qtcreator.exe`.
 Copy this shortcut to somewhere convenient.
 (By default this shortcut is named, `Qt Creator 7.0.2 (Community)`)

 ## Setup: